PMassicotte/cdoc/README.md

 * Some CDOM profiles were duplicated.
 They have been deleted.

+* In `gt237doc.sas7bdat` there was two DOC entries for station 213.
+This station has been removed from data.

 ## Umeaa

 * There was DOC for `is` and `water`. `is` data has been discarded.